-Rent a motorbike, scooter in Nha Trang, Vietnam
+Rent a bike, scooter or moped in Nha Trang, Vietnam

-If you have already been to Thailand or Indonesia, then imagine how much more comfortable the trip will be if you rent your own transport.
-And since the car to rent is much more complicated and expensive, the optimal solution is to rent a scooter.
+If you have been to Thailand or Indonesia then you must have an idea how much more comfortable your visit is going to be if you rent a mean of transportation for yourself.
+As renting a car is more complicated and more expensive, rent a scooter becomes an optimum solution.

 - small hotels and hostels;